 ARTICLE IV: MnCCC OFFICE

-The principal office of MnCCC shall be at a location determined by MnCCC Staff and the Board.
+The principal office of MnCCC shall be at a location determined by MnCCC staff and the Board.

 ARTICLE V: RULES AND REGULATIONS

 Section 1, User Groups

 The Board may adopt Rules and Regulations to govern the business and operation of all User Groups regarding membership Dues, Fees for software applications, managed services agreements and/or other jointly authorized projects that the group is concerned with, and any other group-related matters not specifically addressed by Articles I through XIII of these Bylaws.
 Such Rules and Regulations shall be considered supplementary to the Bylaws, and cannot conflict with or be inconsistent with these Bylaws, and may be modified at any time, replaced or repealed by majority vote at any meeting of the Board at which a quorum is present, or by affirmative vote of a majority of written or electronic ballots cast, with the total number of ballots cast being sufficient to constitute a quorum for a Board meeting.